dequelabs/cauldron/rfcs.md

 - Bug fixes
 - Refactoring an existing component (while maintaining the same API contract)
-- Rephasing or clarifying documentation
+- Rephrasing or clarifying documentation

 ## How to submit an RFC